LeqianTanTim/Stat_Mech_Research_Team_2/README.md

   + Incomplete the process of saving data.
 If you know how to modify it then this code is basically complete.
   + Two test files were provided, test_2 contain one solute and one solvent particle so you can play around with ease; test_14 is a much bigger file, recommend to use when you are much more confident with the current code implementation.
   + Random seed modification was added to F24_... python file so you can controlled the random (Thanks to Nik)
+  + Currently epsilon is in kJ/mol.
+Divide this value by Avogadro's number if you want per particle.

 * Update Dec.
 5th (11:53 am) :
    + Complete the set up before MD running